-Unfortunately, a purebred Bengal may bear the burden of being associated with their F1–F3 ancestors, that often do not act like domestic cats.
+Unfortunately, a purebred Bengal may bear the burden of being associated with their F1–F3 ancestors, who often do not act like domestic cats.
 These hybrid cats are used for breeding purposes but do not make good pets.

 Why Are Bengal Cats Illegal in Hawaii?

 If you’re planning a Hawaiian vacation, you’ll need to make other arrangements for your Bengal.
 The cat is not welcome in the Aloha State, and news reports state that the reason for banning Bengals is two-fold.